MaartenPJ/ADS-portfolio/README.md

 # 6 Data Preprocessing
 ## 6.1 Data exploration
-[Find and reference all python files/notebooks used for data visualisation]\
-[describe how you explored the data]\
-[describe early hypotheses]\
 In the beginning, the research question was a different one, namely "Is it possible to detect eating and drinking sounds from audio using machine/deep learning?"
 Early Data exploration of the new/final dataset revealed very clear patterns in several of the eating and drinking sounds, e.g. recognisable and comparable bands in spectrograms [as seen here](https://github.com/MaartenPJ/ADS-portfolio/blob/main/Images/Drinking%20sound%20clear%20bands.png).
 The bands in this image correspond to 3 clear slurping sounds in the audio.
-Patterns like this strengthened our confidence, that our assignment to recognise these sounds was indeed achievable.
+Patterns like this strengthened our confidence, and led to the hypothesis, that it was indeed possible using neural networks..\
+Further data exploration included plots and tables to explore the length of each file and the distribution of lengths and labels among samples in the dataset.\
+There were no clear outliers, as our data was not numerical in the traditional sense.

+Several examples of scripts for visualisations used in data exploration are collected in [this notebook](https://github.com/MaartenPJ/ADS-portfolio/blob/main/notebooks/Data%20Visualisation.ipynb)

 ## 6.2 Data cleansing
 The data was not cleaned, because we were not certain what we were looking for, so passing it through for example a low-pass noise reduction filter could remove the relevant identifiers the models should be looking for.\